Do you know an individual or organisation that has made a contribution to the protection of children in Queensland?

 Person Making the Nomination

 To complete your Award nomination, please respond briefly to at least two of the following selection criteria.
-Please limit your response to 500 words.
-Supporting material such as photographs, brochures, etcetera, may be submitted, but is not required.
+Please limit your response to 500 words in total.
+Supporting material such as photographs, brochures, etcetera, may be submitted, but is not required ** Please note a maximum upload capacity of 25mb applies**

 1. Award winners will have demonstrated exceptional commitment to prevention of child harm or the promotion of the protection of children and young people.